zendeskgarden/scripts/README.md

 All commands are available via the `garden` executable.
 Commands may be chained so that the output from one command provides input to another.
 Each command also provides a functional equivalent for programmatic usage.
-See the individual command README for details:
+See the individual command README for details.

 - [`garden github-branch`](src/github/branch)
 - [`garden github-commit`](src/github/commit)